The Wardrobe Study

 New research reveals that wool clothes are the longest-lasting items in our wardrobes.
 An extensive dive into wardrobes across the world uncovers how we wear, care and dispose of clothes.

 As much as 35 per cent of microplastics in the marine environment are fibres from synthetic clothing, an amount that continues to increase.
-But by contrast, natural fibres such as wool readily biodegrade, offering a less impactful solution.
+But by contrast, science has shown that wool readily biodegrades in both land and marine environments, offering a less impactful solution and not contributing to microplastic pollution.

 Close contact: wool for eczema